PASOK

 To halt the party's decline, Fofi Gennimata was elected as the new president of the party and formed a political alliance known as the Democratic Alignment (DISY).
 In the September 2015 election, DISY was the fourth most voted-for party.
 In 2018, PASOK merged into a new political alliance of centre-left parties, again led by Gennimata, called the Movement for Change (KINAL), becoming the third largest party in the parliament in the 2019 election.
 After the death of Gennimata and the election of the new Party President Nikos Androulakis, PASOK (running under the new PASOK-KINAL umbrella) improved its electoral outcome, achieving a 11.84% share of the popular vote in the June 2023 election.
 In October 2024, Androulakis was re-elected as president of PASOK.
+After a decade of poor electoral outcomes, PASOK – Movement for Change has retained its position as one of the main Greek political parties, and became a unitary political party on 29 March 2026 after the merger of its component parties including PASOK and KIDISO.

+Originally a broadly statist and Eurosceptic party of the newly demarginalised Greek left-wing, PASOK's politics have changed significantly.
+In the years following its ascension to power in the 1981 elections, it pursued a transformative social agenda of economic and social liberalisation in regards to labour rights, the political and social rift following the Greek Civil War (1946–1949), education, and individual rights.
+Under Papandreou, it began shifting towards pro-European Union and moderate policies, a shift that accelerated after Simitis succeeded the ailing Papandreou in 1996 and resulted in Greece completing the adoption of the euro as its currency in 2002.
+PASOK was often accused of populism and contributing to political polarisation, and especially after its rapid downfall, was associated with economic mismanagement, clientelism, and corruption.
+Many of its members crossed the floor to other parties and coalitions, mainly New Democracy and Syriza, prior to its return as the leading opposition party.

 History

-Foundation
+Foundation and Early years

 The first members of the party were the main organizers of the collapse of the Greek junta and the re-establishment of democracy on 3 September 1974.
 Its founder was Andreas Papandreou, son of the late Greek liberal leader and three-time Prime Minister of Greece Georgios Papandreou Sr, and its co-founder trade unionist Georgios Daskalakis.
 Its founding mottos were "National Independence, Popular Sovereignty, Social Emancipation, Democratic Process."
 Andreas Papandreou was offered the leadership of the liberal political forces - what evolved into Centre Union – New Forces - immediately after the restoration of democracy, but in a risky move he declined, so the leadership was assumed by Georgios Mavros.
 Papandreou, a powerful orator and charismatic leader, explicitly rejected the Venizelist ideological heritage of his father, and stressed the fact that he was a socialist, not a liberal.